BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 VMware also showed in a session the new HTML5 console for Horizon 7 that is poised to replace the current flash console.
-It does not have full feature parity yet, but it can still do many of the things the flash-based console can.
+It does not have full feature parity yet, but it can still do many the things the flash-based console can.
 IT pros can use it to create user assignments for applications, for example, but it does not support View Composer or linked clones because the company plans to depreciate both technologies in the near future.

-To access the HTML5 console, IT pros click on Horizon Console on the menu bar at the top of the Horizon 7 dashboard or go to the connection server website.
+To access the HTML5 console, IT pros click on Horizon Console on the menu bar at the top the Horizon 7 dashboard or go to the connection server website.

 "The HTML5 console is a huge performance increase," Foreman said.
 "Everything is so much faster, snappier.
-I'm sure it will increase the performance of what we can do with [Horizon] and make us that much more efficient."
+I'm sure it will increase the performance what we can do with [Horizon] and make us that much more efficient."

-The console will also integrate with the help desk tool introduced in Horizon 7.2 that allows IT to work directly with end users when they're having an issue with a desktop or an application.
+The console will also integrate with the help desk tool in Horizon 7.2 that allows IT to work directly with end users when they're having an issue with a desktop or an application.
 An IT pro can simply see the user's name and pull up information on his session to identify the problem.

 Horizon 7 and the cloud